parvezs27/Tableau_Sales_Dashboards/README.md

 - Show weekly sales and profit for curent year and display the average weekly values.
 - Highlight the weeks that are above and below the average to draw attentio nto sales & profit performance.

-To display the KPI's, we will utilise "BANs" (Big-A Numbers", which are a simple and effective to clearly display key metrics on dashboards.
+To display the KPI's we will utilise "BANs" (Big-Ass Numbers), which are simple and effective to clearly display key metrics on Tableau dashboards.

-For sales trends, since the data will be data for overtime (over the current year and over the previous year), we will utilise sparklines to display this.
+For sales trends, since the KPI data will be overtime (over the current year and over the previous year on a monthly basis), we can utilise sparklines to showcase this.
+Sparklines are small and simple line charts which are effective for quickly communicating trends over time within a compact space.
+For our dashboard, whilst KPI BANs will provide a snapshot of performance at a particular point in time,

+CONTAINERS
+Tiled can get messy as below, compare to containers it is much cleaner and easier to read.
+Floating the first vertical container keeps nested tiled container from automatically appearing.
+It makes the dashboard easier to organise and it will scale when changing the ssize of the dashboard.
+Naming the containers also help with organisation and helping other users with understanding the contents of the dashboard.